tasaku7/tasaku7/README.md

 - 👀 I’m interested in Many things!
 - 🌱 I’m currently learning golang
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me to my mobile
+- 📫 How to reach me, to my mobile

 <!---
 tasaku7/tasaku7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.